[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 I chose a hands-on format because I wanted everyone to actively use AI in their work going forward.

-Writing it out makes the purpose and content seem quite impressive.
+Writing it out makes the purpose and content seem quite formal.

-(*At that time, the Google Slides output feature hadn't been implemented yet, so I used Google Sites)
+(*At that time, the Google Slides output feature hadn't been implemented yet, so I used Google Sites instead)

-For the workshop, I first needed to deepen my own understanding of NotebookLM.
+For the hands-on session, I first needed to deepen my own understanding of NotebookLM.

 I consulted with Gemini and tried outputting to Google Sites.

-I participated in an online NotebookLM seminar hosted by Google on June 23, 2025.
+I attended an online seminar on NotebookLM hosted by Google on June 23, 2025.
 I fed those materials into Gemini to create an explanatory web page.

 https://cloudonair.withgoogle.com/events/intro-notebooklm-q2/